Tcutts713/Letter-counter/README.md

 # Letter counter
- This program counts specific characters to from files and outputs the totals
+ This program counts specific characters to from a specific file from CLI and outputs the totals.